dave-ops/py-gist/README.md

 # py-gist
-Converts a private GitHub repository into a secret Gist repository.
+Converts a private GitHub repository into a secret Gist repository with a public url you can share.

 ## Obtaining a GitHub API Key
 1. Navigate to [GitHub Developer Settings](https://github.com/settings/apps).